Bowilla/Discord_Themes_and_Plugins/README.md

-# Discord_Themes_and_Plugins
+# Bowilla's Better Discord Themes and Plugins

-Bowilla's themes and plugins for Better Discord
+Check this repo out for themes and plugins that may be added